Amyyyyeah/Amyyyyeah.github.io/index.md

 ## About Me

-Hi, I’m a PhD candidate in Computer Science at The Ohio State University advised by Andrew Perrault.
+Hi, I’m a PhD candidate in Computer Science and Engineering at The Ohio State University advised by [Andrew Perrault](https://aperrault.github.io/).

 ## Research Interests